 Don’t hesitate to contact us if you have any questions!

 Capturing your Citation Format

-If no CSL style is available yet for your citation format, see our styles section for information on how to request CSL styles, and on how to create one yourself.
+If no CSL style is available yet for your citation format, see our Authors section for information on how to request CSL styles, and on how to create one yourself.

 Creating Styles in Bulk

 If you use a single citation format for multiple journals, we can quickly generate CSL styles for all your journals.
 All we need is a spreadsheet with the title, print ISSN, and electronic ISSN of each journal (if you use multiple citation formats, we also need the citation format used by each journal).
 We invite publishers to get in touch and help us create CSL styles for your journals, and keep them up to date.

 As of June 2014, the vast majority of all our styles, over 5400, have been automatically generated using metadata from the following publishers:

 |Publisher||Number of generated CSL styles|